A glossary of working definitions

 Racism: Prejudiced thoughts and discriminatory actions based on difference in race/ethnicity; usually by white/European descent groups against persons of color.

-Re‐fencing: A cognitive process for protecting stereotypes by explaining any evidence/example to the contrary as an isolated exception.
-Also known as exception‐making.
+Re‐fencing (exception-making): A cognitive process for protecting stereotypes by explaining any evidence/example to the contrary as an isolated exception.

 Religion: A system of beliefs, usually spiritual in nature, and often in terms of a formal, organized denomination.

-Saliency: The quality of a group identity of which an individual is more conscious and which plays a larger role in that individual's day‐to‐day life.
+Saliency: The quality of a group identity of which an individual is more conscious and which plays a larger role in that individual's day‐to‐day life; for example, a man's awareness of his "maleness" in an elevator with only women.

-Sexism: Prejudiced thoughts and discriminatory actions, typically against women, on the basis of sex.
+Sexism: Prejudiced thoughts and discriminatory actions, usually by men against women.

 Sexual Orientation: A description of how someone experiences sexual attraction.

-Silencing: The conscious or unconscious processes by which the voice or participation of particular social identities is exclude or inhibited.
+Silencing: The conscious or unconscious processes by which the voice or participation of particular social identities is excluded or inhibited.

-Social Identity: It involves the ways in which one characterizes oneself, the affinities one has with other people, the ways one has learned to behave in stereotyped social settings, the things one values in oneself and in the world, and the norms that one recognizes or accepts governing everyday behavior.
+Social Identity: the ways in which an individual characterizes oneself, the affinities one has with other people, the ways one has learned to behave in stereotyped social settings, the things one values in oneself and in the world, and the norms that one recognizes or accepts governing everyday behavior.

 Social Justice: can be defined as both a process and a goal.
 "The goal of social justice education is full and equal participation of all groups in a society that is mutually shaped to meet their needs.
 Social justice includes a vision of society that is equitable and all members are physically and psychologically safe and secure."